Anton Strålman

-Anton Strålman (born 1 August 1986) is a Swedish professional ice hockey defenceman who is currently playing for the Providence Bruins in the American Hockey League (AHL) while under contract to the Boston Bruins of the National Hockey League (NHL).
-Strålman has also played in the NHL for the Toronto Maple Leafs, the organization that drafted him in the seventh round, 216th overall, in 2005, as well as the Columbus Blue Jackets, the New York Rangers, the Tampa Bay Lightning, the Florida Panthers, and the Arizona Coyotes.
+Anton Strålman (born 1 August 1986) is a former Swedish professional ice hockey defenceman.
+Strålman last played for HV71 in the Swedish Hockey League.
+He also played in the National Hockey League (NHL) for the Toronto Maple Leafs, the organization that drafted him in the seventh round, 216th overall, in 2005, as well as the Columbus Blue Jackets, the New York Rangers, the Tampa Bay Lightning, the Florida Panthers, the Arizona Coyotes, and the Boston Bruins.

 Playing career

 Strålman was selected on 30 July 2005, by the Toronto Maple Leafs as their fifth draft choice, 216th overall.
-He was picked in the seventh and final round of the post-lockout 2005 NHL Entry Draft.
+He was picked in the seventh and final round of the post-lockout 2005 NHL entry draft.
 Earlier the same year, on 4 April, Strålman had signed a two-year contract with Timrå IK of the Swedish Elitserien.

 During the following 2005–06 season, Strålman adapted to Elitserien quickly and became a team regular.
 On 20 January 2006, this effort was recognized when he was named the third of four candidates for the 2006 Elitserien Rookie of the Year.
 The award was eventually won by forward Nicklas Bäckström.

+Toronto Maple Leafs (2007–2009)

 On 16 May 2007, Strålman signed a three-year contract with the Toronto Maple Leafs.
 He made his North American professional debut on 6 October 2007, with the Toronto Marlies, the American Hockey League (AHL) affiliate of the Maple Leafs, and made his NHL debut on 23 October in a home game against the Atlanta Thrashers.
 On 21 March 2008, he scored his first career NHL goal in a game against the Buffalo Sabres, then recorded his first multi-goal game against the Montreal Canadiens on 29 March.

+Columbus Blue Jackets (2009–2011)

 During the 2009 off-season, Strålman was traded twice.
 On 27 July, he was traded to the Calgary Flames, along with Colin Stuart and a seventh-round draft pick in 2012, in exchange for Wayne Primeau and a second-round pick in the 2011.
 Several months later, on 28 September, he was traded by the Flames to the Columbus Blue Jackets for a third-round pick in 2010.

+New York Rangers (2011–2014)

 As a free agent after the 2010–11 season, Strålman was on a try-out contract with the New Jersey Devils, but did not stick with the team when the final team roster was released.
 On 3 November, he then signed a one-year contract with the New York Rangers.

 As a restricted free agent at the end of the season, he initially planned to bring the Rangers to a salary arbitrator, but on 26 July 2012, he signed a two-year, $3.4 million contract with New York.
 During the 2014 Stanley Cup playoffs, Strålman helped the Rangers reach the 2014 Stanley Cup Finals, where they were ultimately defeated by the Los Angeles Kings in five games.